Music Venue Trust on Tour! Welsh Music Venues meeting – 17 May 2016 at Cardiff’s Clwb Ifor Bach

 Music venues have played a crucial role in the development of British music over the last 40 years, nurturing local talent, providing a platform for artists to build their careers and develop their music and their performance skills.
 In a sometimes difficult, but vital industry, grassroots venues in Wales have faced closure due to issues such as noise complaints, funding shortages and changes in licensing conditions, which can prove heartbreaking not only for music fans, but the staff who help run each venue, promoters who organise shows, up-and-coming musicians and the wider local economy.

 Since the first Venues Day event in December 2014, awareness of the precarious position in which the UK’s small independent venues find themselves has grown enormously.
-Music Venue Trust, the charity created to champion and protect the nation’s grassroots music, continues to lead this work and recently announced Venues Day 2016 which will take place on Tuesday 18 October at Roundhouse, London.
+Music Venues Trust, the UK registered charity which acts to protect, secure and improve Grassroots Music Venues, continues to lead this work and recently announced Venues Day 2016 which will take place on Tuesday 18 October at Roundhouse, London.
 Information and views gathered from the May meeting, together with the English Regional Meetings that took place in April (with input from over 90 venues) will feed into developing the programme of this national networking event.
 Music Venue Trust has created the Music Venues Alliance, an association which represents well over 200 venues, to assist in pooling resources, sharing examples of good practice and demonstrating the reach of grassroots music venues across the UK’s towns and cities.

 For more information, or to arrange any interviews with event partners, or your local venue, please contact Kieron Jones: [email protected] /07502 992 796